Beginner's Guide to Romance Books

 Stories with romantic relationships set in the present day.
 To start, try:

 Get a LIfe, Chloe Brown by Talia Hibbert

 Haven Creek by Rochelle Alers

 It Had to Be You by Susan Elizabeth Phillips

-Historical romance, set in the past, is dotted with dukes, duchesses, rakes, scoundrels, rogues, Scots, bluestockings, pirates, Vikings, and other strong-willed romantic characters.
+These are set in the past and dotted with dukes, duchesses, rakes, scoundrels, rogues, Scots, bluestockings, pirates, Vikings, and other strong-willed romantic characters.
 To start, try: